IBMDeveloperUK/Containers-101/4_Working_with_persistence/README.md

 1. Run the container from the image
 2. Copy the schema into /tmp directory in the container
-3. Login to MySQL within the container
+3. Login to the container
-4. Load the schema into MySQL
+4. Load the schema from /tmp into MySQL
+5. Login to MySQL
-5. Make our changes
+6. Make our changes

 Looking at the steps in the list, as a developer, we're really only interested in making changes to the database.
 Steps 2-4 are boring configuration steps that could be automated.
 Wouldn't it be great if our Docker image allowed us to skip these steps?
 Well good news... it can!